alandevine/Glovesy/docs/proposal/proposal.md

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.
+>
+> We will both have to learn about using adruino in order to both construct the gloves, we will also have to learn about writing drivers to be able to

 ### Breakdown of work